GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I make mistakes because I’m always operating at my limit.
-If I only stay in comfortable territory all the time, that’s not so much fun.
+> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
+I would do things and they would just turn out right.
 >
-> ~ *Donald Knuth*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts